Roshann-Rai/roshann-rai.github.io/content/articles/financial_literacy.md

 tags: ["financial literacy", "financial education", "financial market", "economic stability", "economic growth"]
 author: "Roshan Rai"
 description: "This article explains the need for financial literacy for economic growth and stability."
-summary: "This article explains the need for and challenges of green financing in nepal amidst the climate change."
+summary: "Rapid financial innovations can be a problem unless the investors are well aware about the financial instruments.
+When the majority of public are financially illiterate, it can result in the unnecessary speculations prices of assets.
+This can create the volatile economy."
 #cover:
  #   image: "/green.png"
   #  alt: "Growth of Green Bonds, 2013-2021"